newlight77/oneprofile-front/docs/step-25-blog-articles-listing.md

 - display an article when we click on an article item from the list.

-- search by a keyword to list of articles: with a search criteria, only articles containing that keyword is displayed.
+- filter by a keyword the list of articles: with a keyword, only articles containing that keyword is displayed.